refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 ## Using data providers in refine

-In the previous unit, we consumed the API to show the data in the auto-generated Inferencer pages.
-To allow **refine** to communicate with the API, we registered a data provider using `dataProvider` property of the `<Refine>` component.
+In the previous unit, we already consumed the API to show the data in the auto-generated Inferencer pages and registered a data provider using the `dataProvider` property of the `<Refine>` component to allow **refine** communicate with the API:

 ```tsx
 ...